 Based on data analysis and result finding, it is concluded that Covid-19 negatively affects psychological well-being.
-Furthermore, stress, anxieties and depression were the common psychological problem in the general population16.

-During Covid-19, women were more affected psychologically and socially compared to men both as a worker and at home because of the high workload at home and in the work environment.
+Furthermore, stress, and depression were the common anxieties psychological problem in the general population During Covid-19, women were more affected psychologically and socially compared to men both as a worker and at home because of the high workload at home and in the work environment.
 Similarly, during the strict lockdown period, women faced domestic issues within their homes, adversely affecting their mental well-being.
-Studies have shown that women with previous psychiatric disorders reported a high level of depression and anxiety compared to those without a history of psychiatric disorders^{18,19}.

-In this pandemic, the majority of patients were from the younger population, which is also supported by a number of international studies.
-The reason behind the effectiveness of the younger population is the closure of school, social distancing, and restriction on social interaction, which adversely affect their learning ability and social life.
-In addition, younger and fresh employees are more vulnerable to job loss than old and experienced employees20.
+Studies have shown that women with previous psychiatric disorders reported a high level of depression and anxiety compared to those without a history of psychiatric disorders.
+In this Pandemic, most patients were from the younger population, which is also supported by several international studies.
+The reason behind the effectiveness of the younger population is the closure of the school, social distancing, and restriction on social interaction, which adversely affect their learning ability and social life.
+In addition, younger and fresh employees are more vulnerable to job loss than old and experienced employees.

-Multiple reasons adversely affect the physical and psychological health during the Covid pandemic, among which the most significant one is loneliness due to social distancing and, on a broader level, countries' strict lockdown.
-It is also indicated by a study conducted by Bao and Zhong (2021)21 that during COVID-19, the most common prevalent feeling was that of loneliness, and they are 2.5-fold greater chances of having mental health problems and 1.6-fold more urges to avail any mental health facilities from mental health professionals.
+Multiple reasons adversely affect the physical and psychological health during the Covid Pandemic, among which the most significant one is loneliness due to social distancing and, on a broader level, countries' strict lockdown.
+It is also indicated by a study conducted by Bao and Zhong (2021) that during COVID-19, the most common prevalent feeling was that of loneliness, and they are 2.5-fold greater chances of having mental health problems and 1.6-fold more urges to avail any mental health facilities from mental health professionals.
 The increases in the prevalence of psychiatric disorders were associated with the increased rates of infection with SARS-CoV-2 and decreased social mobility.
-Reducing the transmission of the virus, restricting the public to avail public transport, closing schools and businesses and, at a more extreme level, the stay-at-home order and enforced lockdown were considered the most critical factors22.
+Reducing the transmission of the virus, restricting the public to avail public transport, closing schools and businesses and, at a more extreme level, the stay-at-home order and enforced lockdown were considered the most critical factors.